msc-acse/acse-9-independent-research-project-czp21c/README.md

 **Seismic Image Classification with Convolutional Neural Networks (CNNs)**: A Jupyter Notebook, contains all the majority of code and instructions.
 **helper**: A python file, contains the helper functions for this project.
 **Models**: Models trained in this project.
 Only 5 of 7 models are there because the other two models are to big to be uploaded.
-**Coordinates + Labels}**: The training coordinates and labels data used in this project.
+**Coordinates + Labels**: The training coordinates and labels data used in this project.
 Can be used directly to save training time.

 To be noticed, the **data** is not included in the repository because all rights of the data are belonged to Perenco Oil & Gas.
 Please contact me personally to get access to the data through hard drive.